dandedrick/straceexec/README.md

 ## Author
-Written by Dan Dedrick to simplfy isolating, reproducing and tweaking build system issues.
+Written by Dan Dedrick to simplify isolating, reproducing and tweaking build system issues.